 Many wrestling alumni have know-how and experience to share.
 Current high school and college-level wrestlers often enjoy working with youth too.

-- Advertise: Consider an ad in the local paper or a job board to find prospective coaches.
+Consider an ad in the local paper or a job board to find prospective coaches.
 Advertising in a traditional newspaper or on Facebook could turn up a few community members that have wrestling experience.

-Share Your Love of Wrestling with Young Athletes
+Share Your Passion for Wrestling with Young Athletes

-Running a wrestling club takes planning and hard work–but it can be very rewarding.
+Running and starting a wrestling club from scratch takes planning and hard work–but it can be very rewarding.
 Focus on finances, facilities, certifications, and coaches in the beginning.
 That way, you’ll set your club up for long-term success.
-After having your clubs infastructre in place, you can start to focus on recruiting youth wrestlers to your club.
+After having your clubs infrastructure in place, you can start to focus on recruiting youth wrestlers to your club.

 You can start small and grow over a few seasons.
 In fact, you may be able to get ready for each wrestling season in just 20 minutes!
-At first, attracting wrestlers and teaching fundamentals can be a good goal.
-Such as teaching your wrestlers how to safely diet.
-This will surely come in handy for them when it comes time to move up to higher levels of wrestling.
 Then, in time, you can focus on attending meets and becoming more competitive.